 She returned to the Games in 2012, earning a second-place finish and, once more, proving that age is what you make it.
 “I got a 70-pound dumbbell over my head… that was something the younger people weren’t doing and that just built my confidence even more.”
 She used that confidence to claim her second first-place gold in 2014.

 After a severe shoulder injury sidelined her in 2015, Mary Beth battled back from surgery, recovery, and physical therapy.
 One year later, with the help of new coaches and a new mindset focusing on action rather than results, she earned her third first-place finish in the 2016 Games.
-After claiming her second silver medal in 2017, she saw gold once more in 2018 and with that win, became the first woman ever to have earned four World CrossFit Master's Championships.
+After claiming her second silver medal in 2017, she saw gold once more in 2018 and with that win, became the first woman ever to have earned five World CrossFit Master's Championships.

 A Life in CrossFit